phroun/nextutils/README.md

 ``hexDigitToDec($d)`` Useless less functional duplicate of PHP's hexdec() function, will be removed once phased out of projects.

 ``size_readable(15000, "K", "si")`` Converts a size in raw bytes into a human readable size with either si or bi (binary) units.
 Second parameter is largest unit specifier to use.
+(BADLY NAMED, suggest rename to humanReadableSize)

 ``getBaseURL()`` detects and returns the relative base URL based on the request URI.
 Intended for user before css and javascript inclusions, but since it pulls the current request, I'm not sure how this is different from "./" at the moment I'm writing this documentation.